-This section sets out the various policies within the Scheme's SIP (that was in place as at 31 March 2021 - i.e. the end of the Scheme year) and the actions that the Trustees have taken in respect of them over the year to this date.
-We have noted a few actions that were taken following the Scheme year-end that we feel are of relevance.
+This section sets out the various policies within the Scheme's SIP (that was in place as at 31 March 2022 - i.e. the end of the Scheme year), and the actions that the Trustees have taken in respect of them over the year to this date.

 SIP policy Comments

 1. Investment processes and governance

 Investment Strategy Investment Strategy

 The Trustees, in consultation with their investment adviser, set the investment strategy for the Scheme's DC section.
 The primary objective of the DC section is to provide, on a DC basis, benefits for members on their retirement or benefits for their dependants on death before retirement.
 The Trustees have sought to provide members with appropriate investment choices.
 The Trustees select investment managers and funds which are appropriate to implement the investment strategy.
 The Trustees have also selected a range of funds from which members may self-select.
 This range is intentionally diverse but not considered by the Trustees to be unduly so.
-It is the policy of the Trustees, after taking appropriate written advice from their investment advisers, and in consultation with the Sponsoring Employer, to set the investment strategy for the Scheme, following a consideration of their objectives and other related matters.
+It is the policy of the Trustees, after taking appropriate written advice from their Investment Adviser, and in consultation with the Sponsoring Employer, to set the investment strategy for the Scheme, following a consideration of their objectives and other related matters.
 The Trustees review their objectives and investments at regular intervals and amend them accordingly.
 The Trustees have signed the appropriate policy documents, agreements and application forms with Mobius Life Limited.
-The Trustees considered each investment manager prior to appointment and have received advice from their investment adviser (Quantum Advisory) on their appropriateness as part of such considerations.
+The Trustees considered each investment manager prior to appointment and have received advice from their Investment Adviser on their appropriateness as part of such considerations.
 The Trustees have undertaken regular reviews of the Scheme's DC investment strategy (both at a strategic level and at a fund level) and, where necessary, have placed funds offered to members as investment choices under a 'watching-brief' where concerns around the continued viability of any investment product have arisen.
-During the period, the Trustees engaged with the Sponsoring Employer concerning its updated policies regarding responsible investing.
-The Trustees subsequently commissioned a review of the responsible investing credentials of the existing Scheme holdings.
-During 2021, the Trustees will be reviewing the appropriateness of more explicitly incorporating responsible investing objectives into the Scheme's investment strategy.
-This review was ongoing as at the Scheme year end.
+During the period, the Trustees reviewed the appropriateness of the responsible investing policies of the investment funds.